 Amateur Radio (ham).
 If you’re serious about using a two-way radio for trail “inter-comm” — and for emergencies — get your amateur “ham” license (easier than you think).
 Doing so allows you to use a wide selection of high power “dual band” handheld radios, many of which are waterproof and shock resistant.

-The beauty of ham radio is that ham clubs everywhere in the country have amazing systems of repeaters that allow effective emergency communication from places where a cell phone call is a joke.
+The beauty of ham radio is that ham clubs everywhere in the country have interlinked systems that allow effective emergency communication from places where a cell phone call is a joke.

 The problem with using a ham radio for backcountry skiing or other recreation is that very few of your buddies will take the time to get a license.
 It’s best if they do so, but if you fail to convince them here is the solution: They can still carry a ham type radio configured for all the emergency frequencies, but they can only transmit on those freqs in an emergency (it’s legal to transmit on any freq in a life/death emergency).
 For inter-party communication (inter-comm) on the trail, simply use one of the frequencies in the MURS band (see information later in this article).
-I’ve also heard that many people simply use the FRS frequencies with a ham radio (see below) for trail intercomm.
-Using FRS/GMRS with a programmable ham radio possibly breaks FCC rules, but in some expert’s opinion can be done in ways that make it acceptable, and indistinguishable from the use of a blister pack FRS unit.
+I’ve also heard that many people simply use the FRS frequencies with a ham radio (see below) for trail intercom.
+Using FRS with a programmable ham radio possibly breaks FCC rules, but in some expert’s opinion can be done in ways that make it acceptable, and indistinguishable from the use of a blister pack FRS unit.